-- c.1300, "tool for measuring right angles," from Old French esquire "a square, squareness," from Vulgar Latin *exquadra, from *exquadrare "to square," from Latin ex- "out" (see ex-) + quadrare "make square, set in order, complete" (see quadrant).
+- mid-13c., "tool for measuring right angles, carpenter's square," from Old French esquire "a square, squareness," from Vulgar Latin *exquadra, back-formation from *exquadrare "to square," from Latin ex- "out" (see ex-) + quadrare "make square, set in order, complete," from quadrus "a square" (see quadrant).

 - square (adj.)

 - early 14c., "containing four equal sides and right angles," from square (n.), or from Old French esquarre, past participle of esquarrer.
 Meaning "honest, fair," is first attested 1560s; that of "straight, direct" is from 1804.
 Of meals, from 1868.